cleric-sh/cleric/packages/sanity/lint-and-format/index.md

 ## Recommendation: GTS v2, eslint, prettier

 Extend GTS v2, which is build on top of eslint and prettier.
+Don't use clang-format, it looks like it's being left to the C world.

+## Configuration notes

+In a monorepo, node_modules folders in child packages won't be ignored by default.
+To avoid eslint and prettier running on all your node_modules and dist files, create .prettierignore and .eslintignore files that exclude **/node_modules and **/dist paths.

+Also, ´gts fix´ out of the box doesn't run on tsx/jsx files.
+You can use eslint --fix instead.